-1. North Africa (Algeria, Morocco, Tunisia) -International rail freight traffic takes place between these countries.
-The region has no international rail freight traffic with the EU due to the geographical situation (because of the sea).
+- 1. North Africa (Algeria, Morocco, Tunisia) -International rail freight traffic takes place between these countries.
+The region has no international rail freight traffic with the EU due to the geographical situation (because of the sea). - Balkan region + Turkey and Ukraine (Albania, Bosnia and Herzegovina, Macedonia, Montenegro, Serbia, Turkey, Ukraine) - This region is geographically close to the EU and there is significant rail freight traffic from/to the EU where the TAF TSI concept will be soon applied.